9 Amazing Benefits of Dental Implants You Need to Know

 Yes, but smoking increases the risk of failure.
 Quitting or reducing tobacco use is recommended for better outcomes.

-5. Do dental implants look fake?
+5. Do they look fake?

 No, they’re customized to match the color, size, and shape of your natural teeth for a seamless look.